siqb/CarND-LaneLines-P1/README.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Describe the pipeline.
+Explain the draw_lines() function was modified to project continuous lane lines.

-My pipeline consisted of 5 steps:
+My pipeline consisted of several steps:

 1. Load images